Automattic/custom-metadata/README.md

 * Ability Pass in attributes for built-in fields (e.g. class, data-*, etc.)
 * Additional field types (multi-select, multi-checkbox)
-* Limit or exclude groups and fields using a custom callback
 * Autosave support for fields on post types
 * Client- and server-side validation support
 * Add groups and fields to Quick Edit